 The traditional paradigms of luxury had already been shifting before the pandemic.
 The current crisis, and our increased focus on climate issues, have simply accelerated the speed of change.
 This pause – the slowing down of many of our lives in the past year – has been an invitation to imagine alternative realities to the traditional codes of life, to refine and redefine what had become the norm simply because no one had questioned its authenticity.
 This includes luxury.
 New generations of consumers have very different ideas and expectations from the brands they invest in.
-This is an exciting time in history for businesses with the imagination and courage to move forward beyond their comfort zone; progressive brands willing to shape a new luxury landscape.
+This is an exciting time for businesses with the imagination and courage to move forward and beyond their comfort zones.
+This is a historic moment for progressive brands willing to shape a new luxury landscape.

 ‘There is no luxury without a powerful emotional connection between the brand and its consumer,’ says Sebastien Besson, chief executive of Champagne Armand de Brignac and a lecturer on luxury at New York University.
 ‘The word defines that elevated state of mind when your physical needs are forgotten, and your senses are stimulated in truly powerful ways.
 When you touch, consume, hold or are seen with a particular brand.’